 Show Windows 10 Build number on the Desktop

 If you would like to show the windows version and build no on your desktop.
 You can tweak the windows registry to do that.
 Simply press Win+R and type Regedit and press Enter key When User Account Control asks you Yes or No, select Yes.
 This Will open the Windows Registry window.
 Now navigate to following

-Making sure you’ve selected Desktop in the left pane, next, look for PaintDesktopVersion in the right-hand pane of alphabetical entries.
-Double-click on it and change value data 0 to 1 click ok close window.
+Make sure you’ve selected Desktop in the left pane, next, look for PaintDesktopVersion in the right-hand pane of alphabetical entries.
+Double-click on it and change the value data 0 to 1 click ok to close the window.
 Close the registry window and simply Restart Windows to take effect.
 That’s it, you should now see the Windows version painted on your lovely Windows 10 desktop.

 I hope after reading this post you can easily find out your installed windows 10 version Editon and build no details.
-Still, have any query, suggestion feel free to discuss in comments below.
+Still, have any queries, suggestion feel free to discuss in the comments below.

 - Fix a Boot Configuration Data File is Missing Error 0xc0000034

-- Download Latest Windows 10 ISO direct from Microsoft server
+- Download the Latest Windows 10 ISO direct from the Microsoft server

 - The 7 Best Video Editing Software for Windows 10 (Paid and Free)

 - How to Install and Configure Local & Network printer in Windows 10

 - How to Fix High CPU Usage By Runtime Broker in Windows 10